 On January 1, 2002, we adopted Financial Accounting Standards Board (FASB) Statement of Financial Accounting Standards No. 142, "Goodwill and Other Intangible Assets" (SFAS 142), which supersedes APB Opinion No. 17, "Intangible Assets."
 SFAS 142 addresses how intangible assets that are acquired individually or with a group of other assets (but not those acquired in a business combination) should be accounted for in financial statements upon their acquisition.
 SFAS 142 also addresses how goodwill and other intangible assets should be accounted for after they have been initially recognized in the financial statements.
 SFAS 142 stipulates that goodwill should no longer be amortized and should instead be subject to an annual impairment assessment.
-Except for discontinuing the recording of goodwill amortization (which approximated \$3 million for the first quarter 2002 and \$11 million for the full year 2001), the adoption of SFAS 142 did not have a material effect on our consolidated financial statements.
+We completed the impairment test during the quarter ended March 31, 2002 and no impairment loss was recognized.
+Except for discontinuing the recording of goodwill amortization (which approximated \$3 million for the first quarter 2001 and \$11 million for the full year 2001), the adoption of SFAS 142 did not have a material effect on our consolidated financial statements.